 h= Acceptable hash algorithms (plain-text; OPTIONAL, defaults to allowing all algorithms).
 A colon-separated list of hash algorithms that might be used.
-Signers and Verifiers MUST support the "sha256" hash algorithm.
-Verifiers MUST also support the "sha1" hash algorithm.
+Unrecognized algorithms MUST be ignored.
+Refer to Section 3.3 for a discussion of the hash algorithms implemented by Signers and Verifiers.
+The set of algorithms listed in this tag in each record is an operational choice made by the Signer.